1988 Mexican Grand Prix: Race

 As predicted, the turbo cars dominated the race.
-The two Ferraris finished 3rd and 4th (Alboreto in 4th being the last car to be lapped by the McLarens) ahead of the two Arrows of Derek Warwick and Eddie Cheever who had a race-long duel and were separated by just 0.7s at the line.
-The first 'atmo' cars home were the two Benettons who finished two laps down (even lapped by the two Arrows cars) and out of the points in 7th and 8th after another race long duel with Nannini coming out on top, battling not only his teammate but a pinched nerve in his right foot.
-Yannick Dalmas (Lola-Ford) fought his way from 22nd up to 9th at the flag and after starting 15th, Bernd Schneider had run as high as 11th in the early laps before retiring with a blown engine on lap 17.
+The two Ferraris finished 3rd and 4th (Alboreto in 4th being the last car to be lapped by the McLarens) ahead of the two Arrows of Derek Warwick and Eddie Cheever who had a race-long duel and were separated by just 0.7s at the line with Cheever describing their dice as "good fun" (when interviewed by ESPN's pit reporter John Bisignano during the race, Arrows team boss Jackie Oliver admitted that during the race he had no control over his drivers other than a brief to try and not take each other out).
+The first 'atmo' cars home were the two Benettons who finished two laps down (even lapped by the two Arrows cars directly ahead of them) and out of the points in 7th and 8th after another race long duel with Nannini coming out on top, battling not only his teammate but a pinched nerve in his right foot from never having had to drive as hard for as long.
+Yannick Dalmas (Lola-Ford) fought his way from 22nd up to 9th at the flag and after starting 15th, while F1 rookie Bernd Schneider gained some praise after running as high as 11th in the much maligned Zakspeed in the early laps before retiring with a blown engine on lap 17.

 Alain Prost set a new lap record on lap 52 of the 67-lap race with a time of 1:18.608, half a second faster than Nelson Piquet's 1987 lap record when the turbo engines had approximately 300 more horsepower.
 This, along with Senna's faster than 1987 pole time, showed the advancements in engines, tyres, aerodynamics and chassis development in the seven months between the 1987 and 1988 races.